The History of the Kappa Sigma (ΚΣ) Chapter of ΦΜΑ

 The Little Sisters

-Sometime in the early 1970's, the chapter decided to create a "Little Sister" organization for women interested in music (and in part as something to do for those women who did not meet the stringent requirements for SAI).
+Sometime in the early 1970's, the chapter decided to create a "Little Sister" organization for women interested in music.
 It flourished for several years, until the national fraternity found out about it, and ruled that no chapter was allowed to have a "little sister" organization.
 After much debate (and much thought given to leaving Phi Mu Alpha Sinfonia and forming a new professional music fraternity that allowed both male and female members), the "Phi Mu Alpha Little Sisters" were officially disbanded, and were just as quickly reformed as "Perfect Harmony Incorporated" (or PHI for short, as a way of thumbing a nose at the national fraternity), which was shortened to just "Perfect Harmony" after someone pointed out that they weren't actually incorporated.
 This organization publically functioned as a "music boosters" organization of sorts, and privately was often treated by the actives as a sort of "Kappa Sigma dating pool."
-It filled the void formed on campus by the almost nonexistent SAI, and was a major factor in SAI remaining small for much of that time.
 Then, in the early 1990's, Perfect Harmony began to wane; they tried to distance themselves more and more from Kappa Sigma, and found they could not exist for long on their own--in large part due to apathy, which is a killer to a "boosters" organization.
 In an effort to stay around, they opened their membership to men as well, but that only staved off the by-then inevitable for another year or two.
-The organization officially disbanded during the 1993-94 school year, just as SAI was finally starting become an organization with a social side in addition to the professional, and to grow in size to the point where they were almost as large as the shrinking Kappa Sigma.
+The organization officially disbanded during the 1993-94 school year.

 Joel Hahn '94